aws-amplify/amplify-ui/README.md

 **Customizable and extensible**

-Amplify UI takes the approach of layered customizations so that you never reach a point to have to eject completely.
+Amplify UI offers many layers of customization, so that you never reach a point to have to eject completely.
 The default Amplify UI is accessible and looks great on any device - use it to get started and build an awesome interface.
 You can then tweak a few broad theming options to change the overall look-and-feel of your application.
 Customize every detail of each component, extend them to add functionality, and even replace some components with your own if you want to.
 We don’t want to get in your way, but instead empower you with a great foundation and default implementation that you can make your own.
 Amplify UI is built on the idea of loosely coupled parts that work great on their own, but work better together.
 You can use Amplify UI primitive components without using connected components or Amplify libraries, you can use connected components with your own set of primitives, and everything in-between.

 **Accessible and usable by default**